Best Hand and Body Lotion Ever

 How to Get Young Living in Your Life

-You’ll notice I write about Young Living being the only brand I’ll trust outside of my own DIY products on this blog.
+You’ll notice I write about Young Living being the only brand I’ll trust.

-You can always trust this source because of the Seed to Seal promise.
+You can always trust this as the only source of pesticide-free oils because of the Seed to Seal promise.

 Read more about how our family called on Young Living to live toxin free here.

 We make our skin youthful with lotion and body butters, but only if we aren’t pouring toxins into our bodies when we use it!

 I’ve made a lot of homemade lotions but none like this.
 Going to try because I love jojoba!
 Also, have you ever tried washed ghee lotion?
 Good stuff.

 Oh my!
 The sad part is on that list of lotions to avoid – some of those claim to be organic!
 It’s funny, because, when you’re describing how to make the lotion – I feel like I could actually envision what your lotion would SMELL like!
 And….well, I’m liking it!
 This sounds like a DIY I will definitely try out 🙂 Thank you!

 Isn’t it amazing what we put on our skin?
 Thanks for this organic lotion!
 Mine was on your toxic list too.

 I like to use coconut oil as a lotion during the cold months.
 It absorbs fast and leaves me smelling like a tropical vacation 🙂